zaccone/malloc/README.md

 # malloc
-Simplistic implementation of a malloc and free function.
+Simplistic implementation of a malloc(), calloc(), realloc() and free() functions.
-It's surely not production ready implemenation, so do not use it.
+It's surely not production ready, so you are not advised to use it.

 ## Installation